By Marika Sboros

-Worse, by the HPCSA’s own logic, both were also guilty of supersession.
-That means stealing Noakes’s “patient” without his consent.
-HPCSA’s code of conduct considers supersession “a very serious misdemeanour”.
+Worse, by the HPCSA’s own logic, both were also guilty of “supersession”.
+In other words, they were stealing Noakes’s “patient” without his consent.
+HPCSA’s own code of conduct considers supersession “a very serious misdemeanour”.

 “Until they are charged as was I, the HPCSA disproves its own case against me,” Noakes says.

-Thirdly, the nutritional information Noakes tweeted fits exactly with the South African infant feeding guidelines.
-Ironically, both ADSA and Vorster, the chief prosecution witness, have published articles proving that the infant feeding guidelines Noakes proposed are mirror-images of theirs.
+Thirdly, the nutritional information Noakes tweeted aligns perfectly with the South African infant feeding guidelines.
+Ironically, both ADSA and Vorster, the chief prosecution witness, have published articles proving that.

 There’s also the issue of harm that is crucial to a charge of unprofessional conduct.
-Leenstra made it clear in media interviews that she never followed the information Noakes gave her.
+Leenstra made it clear in media interviews that she did not follow the information Noakes gave her.
 She also made clear that there was no harm to her infant.
-And crucially, Leenstra didn’t complain to the HPCSA.
+And crucially, Leenstra did to report him to the HPCSA.